 There may be a newer model (that goes out of stock everywhere due to pandemic-related demand), but don’t let that stop you from checking out the Singer Quantum Stylist 9960 sewing machine (and save a few bucks while you are at it).

 This machine has 600 stitches and lettering options so you’ve got countless possibilities for customization.
 It provides a needle up/down feature for easy pivoting, free-motion quilting, appliqué and whatever else you can dream up.
 A thread trimmer makes it quick and easy to move to the next step of your project.
 Loads of features make this a fabulous option for fashion sewing, quilting, home decor and crafting.
 And if speed matters to you, this baby gets up to 850 stitches-per-minute.

 Note: The pandemic sewing machine shortages certainly make it hard to find many sewing machine models but this can be a blessing in disguise if you check out models that you would have otherwise overlooked.
 Check this one out for a great machine at a lower price point than the newer model.

-Kids ages range quite a bit so we have two recommendations for this category.
+Kids ages range quite a bit so we are focusing on 7 years old and up for this category.
 Please note, most “kids sewing machines”are not truly designed for kids but are considered “kid friendly” because of their size, simplicity, and ease of use.
-Those things also result in a less expensive machine.
-These sewing machines tend to be easily portable and great to bring to a friend’s house – in our case Grandma’s place – to get some lessons and make fun projects.
+Those things also tend to result in a less expensive machine.
+These beginner-friendly sewing machines tend to be easily portable and great to bring to a friend’s house or to a class – in our case Grandma’s place – to get some lessons and make fun projects.